Iteranya/anita-cms/README.md

 - Form Page Tags Are Still Manual (Should be abstracted with switches / panel)
 - No Tags and Sort Filter Yet
 - No Darkmode Yet (seriously?)
-- Submission Sanitization not yet implemented
+- Submission Sanitization Coverage Is Tricky (Due to no code collection backend)
 - Pay Yozzun For Anita's Artwork
 - Asta and Aina doesn't save their own prompt/configuration
 - Better test coverage